Distance: 58.8 km – Elevation +40 m -40 m

 It was a warm day – around 25 degrees when I arrived in Calais.

 I had decided to walk directly to Guines and initially followed the Calais Canal.
 On the way I met a local gentleman who wanted to chat and opportunity to use my new learnt French.
 I really didn’t understand much of what he said ( hopefully that will get better by the time I leave France) – the good news was that he clearly understood what I was saying!

 It was a direct sun as I walked and, the hottest day I had experienced this year – it was a difficult walk with frequent rest stops.
 I missed the turn for the Guines Canal and so walked the final 5.5 kilometres along a busy road.
 I must admit that despite the shortish distance to Guines, I was never so glad as to arrive at the La Bien Assise camp site.
 I had previously arranged to stay in the mobile home they have set aside for pilgrims

 The staff at the camp site were very friendly and helpful and I was soon resting on a shady terrace.
 The facilities on the site are good with a bar and cafe, a take away and a shop where I was able to buy food for my supper and for lunch the next day.

-My day finished with a supper of home made cheese quiche, washed down with two glasses of a French white wine sitting on the terrace – a perfect end to my first day in France.
+My day finished with a supper of home made cheese quiche, washed down with two glasses of a French white wine whilst sitting on the terrace of the mobile home – a perfect end to my first day in France.

 And oh yes I heard a cuckoo whilst sitting having my lunch sandwich by the canal.